PraveenGPTrueReach/safe-lanes-docs/L1-Non-Functional Requirements Specification Document.md

 ---

----

-## 5\.
-Compliance Requirements
+## 5. Compliance Requirements

 Maritime rest-hour compliance is central to this solution, necessitating indefinite record-keeping and robust auditing:

 ### 5.1 Regulatory & Audit

-- MLC, STCW, and (optionally) OPA regulations govern the solution’s rest-hour checks.
+- MLC, STCW, and (optionally) OPA regulations govern the solution's rest-hour checks.
 The system must store or display violation codes accordingly.
 - All overwrites of compliance-critical data must log before-and-after values in an immutable audit record.
 - Data must be retained indefinitely (or follow client-specific maritime mandates) to satisfy potential flag-state or port-state inspections.

 ---

-## 6\.
-Environmental Requirements
+## 6. Environmental Requirements

 ### 6.1 Hardware & Software

-- Office Server: \~16 GB RAM, 4 CPU cores minimum, capable of running a Node-based server application and an SQL database, plus a process supervisor and reverse proxy suitable for the deployment.
+- Office Server: ~16 GB RAM, 4 CPU cores minimum, capable of running a Node-based server application and an SQL database, plus a process supervisor and reverse proxy suitable for the deployment.
-- Vessel Server: \~8 GB RAM, 2 CPU cores as a baseline for offline operations with a local relational database installed.
+- Vessel Server: ~8 GB RAM, 2 CPU cores as a baseline for offline operations with a local relational database installed.
 - Deployments are script-based, without requiring containerization.

 ### 6.2 Network Environment